White Island erupting: One dead and the toll expected to rise

 Another tourist who had just left Whakaari posted a video of the aftermath of the explosion to Instagram.

 She can be heard saying: "The craziest thing in our life.
 We went to the volcano for an hour.
-10 mins after we left on the boat, it erupted.
+Ten minutes after we left on the boat, it erupted.

 "The boat turned around to try to help people.
 I don't know if everyone survived.
 We will see what will happen.